Turkish Roma

-Through self-Turkification and Assimilation in the Turkish culture over centuries, this Muslim Roma (Turkophilia Horahane) have adopted the Turkish language and loss Romani, in order to establish a Turkish Identity to become more recognized by the Host population and deny there Romani background to show there Turkishness.
-At Population Census the majority declared themself as Turks instead as Roma and said How happy is the one who says I am a Turk.
-They are Cultural Muslims who adopted Sunni Islam of Hanafi madhab and Religious male circumcision at the time of the Anatolian Seljuk Sultanate and Ottoman Empire.
+The Turkish Roma, also referred to as Turkish Gypsy, Türk Çingeneler, Turski Tsigani (турски цигани), Turkogifti (τουρκο-γύφτοι), Țigani turci, Török Cigányok, Turci Cigani are self-Turkified and assimilated Muslim Roma (Xoraxane) who have adopted Turkish culture over the centuries, including adopting the Turkish languageThey adopted Turkish culture in order to establish a Turkish identity to become more recognized by the host population and have denied their Romani background to express their Turkishness.
+During a population census, they declared themselves as Turks instead of Roma.
+While they have always been allowed to live in Turkish communities as Turks, they face economic discrimination and have conflicting views among Turks while Christian Romani do not consider themselves as part of Romani society.
+They are cultural Muslims who adopted Sunni Islam of Hanafi madhab and religious male circumcision at the time of the Anatolian Seljuk Sultanate and Ottoman Empire.

 Their legendary leader was Mansur ibn Yakub Han, called Çingene Han.
 He built his karavansaray in Malatya in 1224.
 Today it can still be seen as a ruin.
 Mansur bin Yakup Han is buried in the Ulu Mosque in Malatya.

 History

-Hamza al-Isfahani wrote about 12.000 Musicians from India who was taken by Bahram Gur to Persia, also did Ferdowsi.
-Evliya Çelebi told that Mehmed II take after 1453 from Balat, Muslim Gypsies to Istanbul, their descendants became Musicians.
-They spoke only Turkish with very few Romani words in there jargon.
-They migrated from Anatolia to Marmara Region and finally settled in the Balkans at the time of the Ottoman Empire.
-The Greek Doctor A. G. Paspati made the statemant in his Book from 1860, that Turks married often Roma Woman, and the Rumelian Romani dialect is nearly lost by the Muslim Turkish Roma, who speak entirely Turkish.
+Hamza al-Isfahani wrote about 12,000 musicians from India who was taken by Bahram Gur to Persia, also did Ferdowsi.
+Evliya Çelebi told that Mehmed II take after 1453 from Balat, Muslim Gypsies to Istanbul, their descendants became musicians.
+They spoke only Turkish with very few Romani words in their jargon.
+They migrated from Anatolia to Marmara region and finally settled in the Balkans at the time of the Ottoman Empire.
+The Greek Doctor A. G. Paspati made the statement in his book from 1860, that Turks married often Roma women and the Rumelian Romani dialect is nearly lost by the Muslim Turkish Roma, who speak entirely Turkish.

+Ernest Gilliat-Smith, explained in 1915, that this Turkish Roma in Bulgaria can not speak Romani language, and compared them with very poor Turks rather than Romani people.
+The French orientalist Henri Bourgeois referred to the Turkish Roma as Pseudo Chingiane, especially the newspaper Laço who was published in 1910 by Emin Resa.
+Indeed, there are people in Edirne who are not Romani people at all but are still said to be Çingene (Gypsies).
+Their story is as follows: In the Ottoman Empire, some families who saw military service as risky and did not want to send their sons as Soldiers, saw no problem to take a Gypsy (Coptic) identity for registration their population, because they knew that Gypsies were not recruited as combatants, until 1874 when equal rights with other Muslims was given for Muslim Roma.
+These families still continued to appear as Gypsies in the records.
+In the past, there were also classified groups of Turks as "Gypsies" or "Tatars" in Bulgaria.